squigglykip/skill-similarity-engine/docs/hris_integration_guide.md

    - [ ] Recommendations for further development
    - [ ] Technical notes on the implementation
    - Note: Ready for documentation once analysis is complete

+## Next Steps

+1. **Run pipeline with real HRIS data**
+   - Use the scripts in the `scripts` directory to transform real HRIS data
+   - Validate the transformed outputs for correctness

+2. **Test with a single department**
+   - Run the job similarity analysis with a single department to verify functionality
+   - Adjust parameters as needed based on initial results

+3. **Complete the full analysis**
+   - Once the single department test is successful, run the full analysis
+   - Generate visualizations and summary statistics for leadership presentation

+4. **Document findings and prepare presentation**
+   - Create visual materials based on the analysis results
+   - Prepare a document highlighting key insights and recommendations

+**All functional tests have been completed and are passing.
+The system is ready for real-world data processing.**

 ## Appendix: Data Field Requirements